An adaptive strategy for sequential designs of multilevel computer experiments: Multilevel adaptive sequential design of computer experiments (MLASCE)

 \subsection{Choice of smoothness parameter}

-As we can see in the Proposition \ref{stuart}, the smoothness parameter decides the underlining function space to which the target function is assumed to belong.
-However, choosing the true smoothness parameter $\nu_{0}$, which specifies the smoothness of the target function, may be a difficult task.
+As we can see in the Proposition \ref{stuart}, the smoothness parameter decides the (equivalent) underlining function space to which the target function is assumed to belong.
+As we reviewed, if we assume $y \in H^{\nu+d / 2}(\mathbb{R}^{d})$ for the target function $y$, the smoothness of $y$ corresponds to the order $\nu+d/2$ in $H^{\nu+d / 2}(\mathbb{R}^{d})$, hence the smoothness parameter $\nu$ in the Mat\'ern kernel.
+However, choosing an appropriate value for the smoothness parameter $\nu$, which specifies the smoothness of the target function via weak differentiability (reviewed in earlier), may be a difficult task.
 The hyperparameters in a covariance function is usually unknown.
-We might be able to estimate $\nu$ by maximum likelihood method or other statistical methods but sufficient amount of data may not be available to obtain the reliable result, which is a typical case where the computer simulation is expensive to run.
-Moreover, evaluating the Mat\'ern kernel with $\nu$ other than $0.5, 1.5, 2.5, \infty$ numerous times in the process of maximum likelihood method or experimental design is considerably expensive and it is common to fix the smoothness parameter $\nu$ before implementing the computation in the packages of statistical software.
+We might be able to estimate $\nu$ by maximum likelihood method or other statistical methods but a sufficient amount of data may not be available to obtain a reliable result, which is a typical case where the computer simulation is expensive to run.
+Moreover, evaluating the Mat\'ern kernel with $\nu$ other than $0.5, 1.5, 2.5, \infty$ numerous times using the maximum likelihood method and experimental design is expensive, and it is common to fix the smoothness parameter $\nu$ before implementing the computation in the packages of statistical software.
 Therefore, we usually have to set the value for $\nu$ in advance.
-For the different smooth parameters $\nu$ and $\nu^{\prime}$ $(\nu < \nu^{\prime})$, the corresponding Sobolev spaces satisfy $H^{\nu^{\prime}}(\mathbb{R}^{d}) \subseteq H^{\nu}(\mathbb{R}^{d})$ hence one possible strategy of choosing $\nu$ is to set a small value.
+For the different smooth parameters $\nu$ and $\nu^{\prime}$ $(\nu < \nu^{\prime})$, the corresponding Sobolev spaces satisfy $H^{\nu^{\prime}}(\mathbb{R}^{d}) \subseteq H^{\nu}(\mathbb{R}^{d})$ hence one possible strategy of choosing $\nu$ is to set a small value, for $y \in H^{\nu^{\prime}}(\mathbb{R}^{d})$ implies $y \in H^{\nu}(\mathbb{R}^{d})$.

 Some papers investigate the effect of misspecified smoothness parameters on the GPR approximation in the context of space filling design.
-The convergence rate of the posterior mean of GPR becomes slower if the (fixed) smoothness parameters are different from the true value \cite{wang2020prediction,tuo2020kriging}.
-Similar results \cite{teckentrup2020convergence,wynne2020convergence} are available in the case that the estimated smoothness parameter is used.
+The convergence rate of the posterior mean of GPR becomes slower if the (fixed) smoothness parameters are different from the true value \citep{wang2020prediction,tuo2020kriging}.
+Similar results \citep{teckentrup2020convergence,wynne2021convergence} are available in the case that the estimated smoothness parameter is used.
 Although we do not use space filling design for locating the training data, these results are insightful for choosing the smoothness parameter.